thzandvl/microhack-sap-data/PredictIncomingCashflow.md

 4. During the run you can follow-up on the tested models via the `Models` tab
 <img src="images/aml/mlModelsTab.jpg" height = 300>

+>Note : The ML run will take some time.
+You can start with the [PowerBI section](PowerBiVisualisation.md) and return here at a later moment.

 ## Deploy the best model
 In this step we will deploy the best model that has been trained by AutoML and test it.